 Youth in Odisha: economy, jobs, education, and skills

-MSMEs employ around 28.1 lakh workers in Odisha; the EPFO-covered formal sector accounts for about 6% of the labour force, across 20,693 registered establishments.
+The EPFO-covered formal sector accounts for about 6% of the labour force, across 20,367 registered establishments.

-Government-funded short skill courses under PMKVY in Odisha most often train young people as Mushroom Grower(Entrepreneur), Hand Embroiderer (Addawala), Sewing Machine Operator.
+Government-funded short skill courses under PMKVY in Odisha most often train young people as Mushroom Grower(Entrepreneur), Hand Embroiderer (Addawala), Multi Skill Technician (Electrical).

-The most-taken Industrial Training Institute (ITI) trades by admission are Electrician (NSQF), Fitter (NSQF), Welder (NSQF).
+The most-taken Industrial Training Institute (ITI) trades by admission are Fitter (NSQF), Electrician (NSQF), Mechanic (Motor Vehicle) (NSQF).

 See Odisha district-by-district Y-POWER scores · Find government schemes for youth in Odisha · How this data is calculated